Shopify/protoboeuf/README.md

 ## Generated files

-Ruby files under `lib/protoboeuf/protobuf/` are generated from the `.proto` files in the same directory.
+Ruby files under `lib/protoboeuf/google` are generated from the `.proto` files in any subdirectories.
 The same is true for `test/fixtures`.

 For example, currently `test/fixtures/test_pb.rb`